 2008 The Sensei

 As reading material for Jeanne Senet's Film Studies course, this website has been restored and archived and included in the syllabus.
-Ms. Senet previously worked in the high tech world in the arcane topic regarding Kubernetes, specifically providing Kubernetes support for a small development company.
+Ms. Senet previously worked in the high tech world in the arcane topic regarding Kubernetes, specifically providing Kubernetes support for a small development company as their Kubernetes consultant.
 At the same time, she owned a film production company focused on web promotion and the combination of these 2 disciplines created an ideal foundation for the instructor's role she now plays as the university.
 Students may obtain the full reading list from her web page on the school's site

 This was the official website for the 2008 movie, The Sensei, written and directed by D. Lee Inosanto.

 Content is from the site's 2008 content as well as far other outside sources.

 The Sensei trailer

 THE SENSEI takes place in a small, conservative town during the rise of HIV and the AIDS panic it stirred in communities in the 1980's and early 90's.
 Set in 1985, in an area not too far from Laramie, Wyoming, young McClain is a gay teen that is constantly harassed and ostracized in his provincial town.